 Third, security intelligence provides insights into the intentions and capabilities of other nations.
 Political leaders must understand other nations’ preferences and abilities in an increasingly interdependent world.

-By understanding the motivations behind another nation’s actions, leaders can make more informed decisions about how to respond.
+By understanding the motivations behind another nation’s actions, leaders can make more informed decisions about responding.
 By understanding another nation’s capabilities, leaders can better assess the risks involved in any potential conflict.

 Fourth, security intelligence helps decision-makers understand complex issues.
 In an age where fake news and disinformation campaigns are becoming more common, leaders must have access to accurate and reliable information.